-Baked ziti are ready to eat right out of the oven (better to wait a minute so the cheese doesn’t burn your mouth!).
-Baked ziti is also a great dish to freeze for a later date.
-Wrap the baked ziti tightly and store in the freezer for up to 3 months.
+This dish is ready to eat right out of the oven (better to wait a minute so the cheese doesn’t burn your mouth!).
+It is also a great dish to freeze for a later date.
+Wrap the casserole tightly and store in the freezer for up to 3 months.
 Simply defrost the casserole and reheat it in the oven anytime you are ready to eat!

-Now you are ready to cook this easy baked ziti recipe and serve a perfect, authentic Italian dish.
+Now you are ready to cook this easy ziti al forno recipe and serve a perfect, authentic Italian dish.
 Follow the recipe or add vegetables to create your own baked ziti variations.